 A dog is rescued from a puppy mill in Arkansas

-Search for “puppy mills” on Google Images, and you’ll find lots of pictures (the tragic realities of pets).
+Search for “puppy mills” on Google Images, and you’ll find lots of tragic realities of the pet business.

-Poor breeding environments such as puppy mills and disposal in the name of disposal are regarded as one animal cruelty, and in developed countries such as the U.S. more and more people are opposing the operation of puppy mills. increasingly widespread among However, due to the slow progress in legal regulation, there are still puppy mills and pet shops that continue to operate.
+Poor breeding environments such as puppy mills and disposal in the name of disposal are regarded as animal cruelty, and in the U.S. more and more people are opposing the operation of puppy mills. increasingly widespread among However, due to the slow progress in legal regulation, there are still puppy mills and pet shops that continue to operate.

 Along with the slow progress of legal reform, some people have started reforming people’s awareness, and every year this time of year is designated as “Puppy Mill Awareness Day“, and protests against puppy mills and consumer awareness events are held throughout the U.S.